soupslurpr/Matcha-TTS/README.md

 with no prior loss, but, we can train a model with prior loss, compute durations, then train again with precomputed durations without prior loss.

+## Setup

+Clone our fork of Misaki and install it using `pip install -e ../misaki`.
+Make sure to also clone graphemes_to_phonemes and have it contain models as our fork of Misaki depends on it.

 ## Training

 Currently, only training on LJSpeech has been tested and used.
 Follow the directions below to train on LJSpeech.